James Watson: Harvard University

-In 1956, Watson accepted a position in the Biology department at Harvard University.
+In 1956, Watson accepted a position in the biology department at Harvard University in Cambridge, Massachusetts.
 His work at Harvard focused on RNA and its role in the transfer of genetic information.

-Watson championed a switch in focus for the school from classical biology to molecular biology, stating that disciplines such as ecology, developmental biology, taxonomy, physiology, etc. had stagnated and could progress only once the underlying disciplines of molecular biology and biochemistry had elucidated their underpinnings, going so far as to discourage their study by students.

-Watson continued to be a member of the Harvard faculty until 1976, even though he took over the directorship of Cold Spring Harbor Laboratory in 1968.
+He continued to be a member of the Harvard faculty until 1976, even though he took over the directorship of Cold Spring Harbor Laboratory eight years prior.

-During his tenure at Harvard, Watson participated in a protest against the Vietnam War, leading a group of 12 biologists and biochemists calling for "the immediate withdrawal of U.S. forces from Vietnam".
-In 1975, on the thirtieth anniversary of the bombing of Hiroshima, Watson was one of over 2000 scientists and engineers who spoke out against nuclear proliferation to President Gerald Ford, arguing that there was no proven method for the safe disposal of radioactive waste, and that nuclear plants were a security threat due to the possibility of terrorist theft of plutonium.
+During his tenure at Harvard, Watson participated in a protest against the Vietnam War, leading a group of 12 biologists and biochemists calling for "the immediate withdrawal of U.S. forces from Vietnam."
+In 1975, on the thirtieth anniversary of the bombing of Hiroshima, Watson was one of over 2,000 scientists and engineers who spoke out against nuclear proliferation to President Gerald Ford, arguing that there was no proven method for the safe disposal of radioactive waste, and that nuclear plants were a security threat due to the possibility of terrorist theft of plutonium.

 Watson's first textbook, The Molecular Biology of the Gene, used the concept of heads—brief declarative subheadings.
 His next textbook was Molecular Biology of the Cell, in which he coordinated the work of a group of scientist-writers.
-His third was Recombinant DNA, which described the ways in which genetic engineering has brought new information about how organisms function.
+His third was Recombinant DNA, which described the ways in which genetic engineering had brought new information about how organisms function.

 Publishing The Double Helix

-In 1968, Watson wrote The Double Helix, listed by the Board of the Modern Library as number seven in their list of 100 Best Nonfiction books.
+In 1968, Watson wrote The Double Helix, listed by the board of the Modern Library as number seven in their list of 100 Best Nonfiction books.
 The book details the story of the discovery of the structure of DNA, as well as the personalities, conflicts and controversy surrounding their work, and includes many of his private emotional impressions at the time.
 Watson's original title was to have been "Honest Jim".
 Controversy surrounded the publication of the book.
 Watson's book was originally to be published by the Harvard University Press, but Francis Crick and Maurice Wilkins, among others, objected.
 Watson's home university dropped the project and the book was commercially published.
 In an interview with Anne Sayre for her book, Rosalind Franklin and DNA (published in 1975 and reissued in 2000), Francis Crick said that he regarded Watson's book as a "contemptible pack of damned nonsense".